bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

 Before reviewing the file, please read this **IMPORTANT** information: in **BlueBanquise** there are two kind of networks, which are administration networks, and the others.

 An administration network is used to deploy and manage the nodes.
 It will be for example used to deploy an DHCP, the PXE stack, etc. Administration networks have a strict naming convention, which by default is: **iceX-Y** with X the iceberg number, and Y the subnet number in this iceberg.
 In our case, we are working on iceberg1, and we only have one subnet, so our administration network will be ice1-1.
-If we would need another subnet, it's name would have been ice1-2, etc.
+If we would need another subnet, its name would have been ice1-2, etc.

-Open file group_vars/all/networks/ice1-1.yml and let's check it's content:
+Open file group_vars/all/networks/ice1-1.yml and let's check its content:

 .. code-block:: yaml